redooor/redminportal/README.md

 # Installation guide for Users

+You can install Laravel version 5.0 using the command:

+    composer create-project laravel/laravel redmindemo 5.0.*

 1. Add Redminportal to composer.json of a new Laravel application, under "require".
 Like this:

         "require": {